mosomate/16motion/README.md

-# 16Motion
+# What is a 16Motion carriage?
-Configurable, 3D printable carriage for aluminium extrusions.
-A 16Motion carriage consists of four 3D printed plates put together around the extrusion and some **cheap**, **easily sourceable** hardwares including 684 bearings, M3 and M4 screws and nuts.
+Configurable, 3D printable carriage for small (up to 40 mm wide) aluminium extrusions.
+A 16Motion carriage consists of four 3D printed plates put together around the extrusion and some **cheap**, **easily sourceable** hardwares including 684 (4x9x4) bearings, M3 and M4 screws and nuts.
 ![16Motion main cover](https://raw.githubusercontent.com/mosomate/16motion/main/docs/cover.png)
-Each plate has 8 attachment points to mount tools and accessories to the carriage using M3 screws and nuts.
-These 8 points split up to 2 groups: 4 **plate attachment point**s (indicated by yellow arrows) and 4 **carriage attachment point**s (indicated by violet arrows).
+Each plate has eight attachment points to mount tools and accessories to the carriage using M3 screws and nuts.
+These eight points split up to two groups: four **plate attachment point**s (indicated by yellow arrows) and four **carriage attachment point**s (indicated by violet arrows).

-**Carriage attachment points** go through at least 2 plates, therefore they give additional stuctural rigidity to the carriage.
+**Carriage attachment points** go through at least two plates, therefore they give additional stuctural rigidity to the carriage.
 If you use only **plate attachment points**, it is recommended to put an M3x16 screw into a few of the **carriage attachment points** as well.
 Horizontal distance between the points is fixed at 23 mm and the vertical can be calculated with this formula: *vertical_distance = (extrusion_width + 9 mm) / 2*
 # Disclaimer
+**I'm not a professional mechanical engineer and haven't tested this design in a professional manner.
+I don't take any responsibilities for injuries and/or any damage caused by this design.
+Print and use it at you own risk!**

 As steel bearings are rolling on aluminium, they might leave marks and/or wear out the extrusion over time.
-For **casual** usage it's not significant, but for **regular** usage you should consider using lubrication (ex. a thin layer of lithium grease should do the job).
+For **casual** usage it's not significant, but for **regular** usage you should consider using lubrication (e.g. a thin layer of lithium grease should do the job).

-This design is sensitive for dirt building up on the extrusion.
-Wiping them clean before usage is recommended!

 If you can accept these conditions, then have fun building your carriages!
 # BOM for one plate